 GeneCards Summary for TNNI1 Gene

 TNNI1 (Troponin I1, Slow Skeletal Type) is a Protein Coding gene.
-Diseases associated with TNNI1 include Atrophy Of Testis and Cardiomyopathy, Familial Hypertrophic.
-Among its related pathways are Activation of cAMP-Dependent PKA and Cardiac conduction.
-GO annotations related to this gene include actin binding.
+Diseases associated with TNNI1 include Atrophy Of Testis and Dilated Cardiomyopathy.
+Among its related pathways are Cardiac conduction and Activation of cAMP-Dependent PKA.
+Gene Ontology (GO) annotations related to this gene include actin binding.
 An important paralog of this gene is TNNI3.